masasam/emacs-easy-jekyll/README.md

 	""
 	:group 'easy-jekyll-faces)

-In order to generate link of image from image file directory under 'easy-jekyll-image-dirctory' directory,
+In order to generate link of image from image file directory under 'easy-jekyll-image-directory' directory,

 If you want to change image file directory under 'images' directory.

 If not set the default image file directory will be 'images'.

-	(setq easy-jekyll-image-dirctory "img")
+	(setq easy-jekyll-image-directory "img")

 Setting the picture directory of your PC, it is easy to execute M-x easy-jekyll-put-image